jkosciessa/carl/README.md

 Computer-Assisted Response Labeler (CARL) is a MATLAB GUI tool that aims to speed-up manual labeling of short verbal responses.
 It has been particularly developed with the goal of speeding up the labeling of verbal recordings from psychological experiments.

-It facilitates labeling by (a) splitting long recordings into word chunks (if not provided as a basis for labeling), (b) automatically pre-labeling word on- and offsets based on sound energy, (c) allowing quick manual refinement of sound on- and offsets via drag and drop, (d) providing a few options for label speed-up, e.g., auto-starting only the pre-labeled portions of the recording, (e) allows to manually split chunks containing multiple words into separate ‘trials’/segments.
+It facilitates labeling by (a) splitting long recordings into word chunks (if not already provided by the user as separate words), (b) automatically pre-labeling word on- and offsets based on sound energy, (c) allowing quick manual refinement of sound on- and offsets via drag and drop, (d) providing a few options for label speed-up, e.g., auto-starting only the pre-labeled portions of the recording, (e) allows to manually split chunks containing multiple words into separate ‘trials’ or segments.

 ## **Documentation**
 -------------